resthub/resthub.org/spring-stack.rst

 	mvn archetype:generate

 You will have to choose between the following RESThub archetypes:
-	* **resthub-jpa-backbonejs-archetype**: simple HTML5 web application with JPA persistence with 2 layers (repository / controller) architecture
+	* **resthub-jpa-backbonejs-archetype**: simple HTML5 web application with JPA persistence
-	* **resthub-mongodb-backbonejs-archetype**: simple HTML5 web application with MongoDB persistence with 2 layers (repository / controller) architecture
+	* **resthub-mongodb-backbonejs-archetype**: simple HTML5 web application with MongoDB persistence
-	* **resthub-jpa-backbonejs-multi-archetype**: Multimodules HTML5 web application with JPA persistence with 3 layers (repository / service / controller) architecture
+	* **resthub-jpa-backbonejs-multi-archetype**: Multimodules HTML5 web application with JPA persistence
-	* **resthub-mongodb-backbonejs-multi-archetype**: Multimodules HTML5 web application with MongoDB persistence with 3 layers (repository / service / controller) architecture
+	* **resthub-mongodb-backbonejs-multi-archetype**: Multimodules HTML5 web application with MongoDB persistence

 After choosing the right archetype and answering a few questions, your project is generated and ready to use.
 You can run it thanks to built-in Jetty support: